Arcify/4-player-chess-engine/README.md

 **The images needed to display the pieces can be found in the respository and have to be placed in the same folder as chess_engine.py**

-This project has only been partially finished.
-Future improvements that will be made are:
+TODO/CONTRIBUTING:

-* Fixing errors in in_check() function
+* Implement more ways to avoid a check in the in_check() function (e.g. capturing the checking piece)

-* Making the computer player implement Monte Carlo tree search and a convolutional neural network based approach
+* Implement the Monte Carlo tree search algorithm

+* Implement a neural network to create position tables

+* More work needs to be done to improve the overall time-complexity of the chess engine

 * Many UI improvements

+## Disclaimer
+This project is created to get a better understanding of game AI algorithms, and is **NOT** meant to be used for cheating purposes.